-Plan B, living with my parents, is out, for non-pandemic-related yet still sadness-inducing reasons.
+Plan B, living at “home,” is out, for non-pandemic-related yet still sadness-inducing reasons.

 So it’s on to plan C: renting a new apartment, furnishing it with new stuff (after I already intentionally got rid of all my apartment stuff last year so I could travel!
 Argh!).

 It’s hard to know what’s a bigger risk to my sanity: living alone (I tend to go crazy after a few weeks of solitude), or living with roommates while trying to work from home with nowhere else to go.

 I love how traveling lets me switch between being with friends and being alone whenever I need.
 And I hate that I don’t have that option anymore!!!!

 I know I’ve been super lucky so far during this pandemic, because I still have a place to live, I can work from home, and no one close to me has been seriously ill (yet).

 That doesn’t mean I have no grounds for complaint.
 I HAVE GROUNDS FOR COMPLAINT.
 Except my frustration has nowhere to go, because I am frustrated at a virus, which doesn’t care.

 I feel like around March we were allowed to say “ahh this is scary and it’s okay to be a bit panicked now.”
 But there hasn’t (to my knowledge) yet been a time when it was like “it’s okay to be depressed even if your life is still objectively pretty good.”
 NOW, imo, IS THAT TIME.

 The point of this post is that it’s okay to grieve for your lost dreams.
 The point is no matter how relatively lucky you are, everyone has grounds for complaint sometimes, and you (I :P) should be allowed to express them.